For HMRC nudge letter recipients

 What if I used DeFi protocols HMRC has never named?

 HMRC's Cryptoassets Manual (CRYPTO10000–CRYPTO45700) covers principles, not protocol-specific guidance for every contract.
-The engine applies the principles consistently — Uniswap V2/V3, Curve, Aave, Lido, Balancer, GMX, Seaport, Treasure, and 19 others have dedicated handlers.
-For protocols outside the dedicated set, generic-swap and liquidity heuristics catch the common shapes; anything novel surfaces as Needs Review for manual classification.
+The engine applies the principles consistently — Uniswap V2/V3, Curve, Aave, Lido, Balancer, GMX, Seaport, Treasure, and more — 32 protocol-specific classifiers in total.
+For protocols outside the dedicated set, generic-swap and liquidity pattern matching catches the common shapes; anything novel surfaces as Needs Review for manual sorting.

 Background reading: the full guide to HMRC's nudge-letter campaign.